A Second Life Tutorial by Robin (Sojourner) Wood. All rights reserved.

 Also, you might notice in some of the screen shots that the resolution of this particular image is 1000 ppi.
 I scanned it at that resolution, to get a very large, crisp scan for some print work I was doing.
 I didn't bother to change it, because Resolution is meaningless in SL.
 512x256 is the same number of pixels, no matter what the resolution is.
 Only the print size changes, and we're not printing anything.

-Chosen Few has an excellent discussion of image size for SL on the Second Life Design and Texture forum.
+Chosen Few has an excellent discussion of image size for SL on the Second Life Texturing Tips forum.
 The thread you want is here.
 (If you cannot get into the forum, it's because you haven't gone in world, or your account has no payment info on file.
 Buy a dollars worth of Lindens, and you can have the Payment Info Used tag, which will let you see the Forums, and do all kinds of other things that are otherwise blocked in SL.)